-See Human-operated ransomware attacks: A preventable disaster - Microsoft Security Blog (last visited August 10, 2022); Microsoft Shares Tactics Used in Human-Operated Ransomware Attacks (bleepingcomputer.com) (last visited August 10, 2022).
+&lt;sup>6 See Human-operated ransomware attacks: A preventable disaster - Microsoft Security Blog (last visited April 5, 2023); Microsoft Shares Tactics Used in Human-Operated Ransomware Attacks (bleepingcomputer.com) (last visited April 5, 2023).

-- 38. The FTC has brought enforcement actions against businesses for failing to adequately and reasonably protect customer information, treating the failure to employ reasonable and appropriate measures to protect against unauthorized access to confidential consumer data as an unfair act or practice prohibited by Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45.
-Orders resulting from these actions further clarify the measures businesses must take to meet their data security obligations. - 39.
-Because Defendant was entrusted with consumers' PII, it had, and has, a duty to protect that PII and keep it secure. - 40.
-Plaintiff and Class Members reasonably expect that when their PII is provided to Defendant, it will safeguard their PII. - 41.
-Nonetheless, Defendant failed to prevent the Data Breach.
-Had Defendant properly maintained and adequately protected its systems, it could have prevented the Data Breach. - 42.
-Given that Defendant was storing the PII of Plaintiff and Class Members, Defendant could and should have implemented all of the above measures to prevent and detect cyber-attacks. - 43.
-Upon information and belief, the occurrence of the Data Breach indicates that Defendant failed to adequately implement one or more of the above measures to prevent ransomware attacks, resulting in the Data Breach and the exposure of the PII of an undisclosed amount of current and former consumers, including Plaintiff and Class Members. - 44.
-Despite the prevalence of public announcements of data breach and data security compromises, Defendant failed to take appropriate steps to protect the PII of Plaintiff and Class Members from being compromised. - 45.
-Defendant's failure to keep secure current and former customers' PII has had and shall continue to have adverse effects that are long lasting and severe.
+44. Given that Defendant was storing the PII of Plaintiff and Class Members, Defendant could and should have implemented all of the above measures to prevent and detect cyber-attacks.

+45. Upon information and belief, the occurrence of the Data Breach indicates that Defendant failed to adequately implement one or more of the above measures to prevent ransomware attacks, resulting in the Data Breach and the exposure of the PII of an undisclosed amount of current and former consumers, including Plaintiff and Class Members.

+46. Despite the prevalence of public announcements of data breach and data security compromises, Defendant failed to take appropriate steps to protect the PII of Plaintiff and Class Members from being compromised.

+47. Defendant's failure to keep secure current and former customers' PII has had and shall continue to have adverse effects that are long lasting and severe.
 Once Social Security numbers and other PII have been stolen, fraudulent use of that information and damage to victims may continue for years.